Spiker1992/tower-defence/README.md

 ## TODO

-- what if we have multiple enemies: how would move command work? how would that impact data store?
+- what if we have multiple enemies:
+    - how would move command work?
+    - how would that impact data store / events?
-- what if some enemies are slower than others?
+- what if some enemies are slower/faster than others?
 - what if we could slow an enemy down for a short period of time?